24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 One modern trend I have seen on YouTube that I absolutely loathe is watching people attempt to eat as cheaply as possible in a day.

-This results in them eating hyper processed convenience foods that are full of calories but offer little to nothing in the way of nutrition.
+This results in them eating hyper-processed convenience foods that are high in calories but offer little to no nutrition.

 It is absolutely possible to be obese and to overeat while being malnourished.